 The Island Institute's Broadband Team supports community leaders through the development of working groups, financial and economic trainings, conferences, and the facilitation of discussions between community members, local officials, and internet service providers.
 Our team works with communities to secure state and federal funding, while also providing our own planning grants, to help limit the barriers many communities may face during the community-driven broadband process.

 The process for obtaining broadband varies from community to community—from different financial structures to various ownership models.
 Our team has tailored an approach for working with each community as they define their priorities and implement their own unique path for bringing broadband to their community.

 The Community-Driven Broadband Process and Guide

 After working with over 30 rural communities, we discovered a pattern of how communities approach the challenge of obtaining broadband.
 The graphic below depicts the process of community-driven broadband, and our Community-Driven Broadband Guide share stories and examples and provides a step-by-step guide to help walk you through each part of the process.
 We hope you find these tools useful as you work to bring broadband to your community.

 Bring Broadband to Your Community

 Knowing is half the battle.
 Large telecom companies have not made significant investments in the infrastructure of rural areas with small populations, and as a result, many rural areas have taken control of their own futures and have begun funding community-driven solutions.

 To share stories around the challenge of planning for better internet, and provide additional resources to help communities here and beyond, we continue to develop our What Works Solutions Library.
 Solutions there include ideas for educating the broader community, strategies for working with service providers, and opportunities for funding broadband projects.
-Learn more at Planning for Better Internet and Funding Broadband Infrastructure, or check out our Broadband Resource List.
+Learn more at Planning for Better Internet and Funding Broadband Infrastructure.